North Bucks & District Football League

-The North Bucks & District Football League, commonly referred to as simply the North Bucks League, is a competition affiliated to the Berks & Bucks County Football Association featuring amateur association football clubs primarily in Northern Buckinghamshire, England, although there are members from the surrounding counties of Oxfordshire, Northamptonshire and Bedfordshire.
-The league was established in 1911 and is split into four divisions: the Premier Division, the Intermediate Division, Division One and Division Two, which sit in the 12th to 15th tiers of the English football league system.
+The North Bucks & District Football League, commonly referred to as the North Bucks League, is a competition affiliated to the Berks & Bucks County Football Association featuring amateur association football clubs primarily in Northern Buckinghamshire, England, although there are members from the surrounding counties of Oxfordshire, Northamptonshire and Bedfordshire.
+The league was established in 1911 and is split into three divisions: the Premier Division, the Intermediate Division, and Division One, which sit in the 12th to 14th tiers of the English football league system.
 The Premier Division sits immediately below the lowest level of the National League System – Step 7.
+Promotion to Step 7 is not automatic, but can be applied for by the Premier Division winner and runner-up, and granted if meeting the ground/facility requirement of the league.

+The current champions of the Premier Division are Stewkley FC, who won the league for the second time in their history in the 2024–25 season.